destone28/surveillansystem/README.md

    - Assign a name to the dashboard (e.g., "NiclaVision Control")
    - Add the following widgets associated with the created variables:
      - CloudSwitches for: global_enable, camera_monitoring, audio_monitoring, distance_monitoring, record_video_enabled, send_videos_telegram
-     - Sliders for: sound_threshold, motion_threshold, distance_threshold, video_duration, video_fps, video_quality, inhibit_period
+     - Sliders for: audio_threshold, camera_threshold, distance_threshold, video_duration, video_fps, video_quality, inhibit_period
      - Value widgets for: system_status, last_event, last_event_time
      - Messenger for: log_messages
    - You can organize all the widgets in a layout similar to the following in the image: